Annapurna Sanctuary

 In the winter season, the temperature takes a gradual drop to -15 °C to -22 °C, at night, demanding a sleeping bag and warm layer clothing to avoid the cold altitude, mainly in December, January, to mid February.

-On the other hand, the monsoon time experiences unpredictable weather and climate conditions, where heavy snow and rain fall with high winds and precipitation are expected throughout the trail, especially from July and August.
+On the other hand, the monsoon time experiences unpredictable weather and climate conditions, where heavy snow and rain fall with high winds and precipitation are expected throughout the trail, especially from July to August.
 The humidity remains high, with the temperature ranging from 18 °C to 22 °C in low terrains, and around 25 °C at the highest at the base camp itself.

 Moreover, it is an easy-track adventure where different groups of people, whether solo, family, or friends, are welcomed, and this wonderful journey can be completed by people of any age, having a positive perspective and a clear mindset.
 It is not necessarily important to be an experienced trekker, but you’ll require a professional trekking agency that provides amazing guidance along with a porter and guide.